Ordos campaign (1592)

-The Ordos campaign of 1592, also called the Ningxia campaign, Ningxia mutiny, or Pubei rebellion, was a rebellion of the garrison in Ningxia against their regional commanders.
+The Ordos campaign of 1592 (Note: Also called the Ningxia campaign, Ningxia mutiny, or Pubei rebellion) was a rebellion of the garrison in Ningxia against their regional commanders.
 It took place in March 1592 in Ningxia, which was one of the nine military regions on the border of Ming China with Mongolia.
-The rebellion was led by Chinese officer Liu Dongyang and possibly Mongol general Pubei, who was serving in the Ming army.
-They successfully overthrew the commanding generals and took control of the city and its surrounding fortifications.
-The Ming army, led by Wei Xueceng, quickly regained control of the region and laid siege to the city in mid-May.
-The rebels had a sizable force of 20,000–30,000 soldiers, while the city's population was 300,000.
-In response, the Ming government gathered 40,000 soldiers, armed with hundreds of cannons, to suppress the rebellion.
+The Chinese officer Liu Dongyang and Mongol general Pubei successfully overthrew the Ming generals in Ningxia and took control of the city and its surrounding fortifications.
+The Ming army, led by Wei Xueceng, quickly regained control of the region and laid siege to Ningxia in mid-May.
+The rebels had a sizable force of 20,000–30,000 soldiers, while Ningxia's population was 300,000.
+The Ming government gathered 40,000 soldiers, armed with hundreds of cannons, to suppress the rebellion.
 The siege lasted for several months, with neither side gaining the upper hand.
 The rebels attempted to gain support from the Mongol khans, but were unsuccessful.
 The stalemate was broken when the Ming army built a dam around the city, which, when filled with water, flooded the city and destroyed its castles.
 The defenders' morale was further weakened by a lack of food.
 On 20 October 1592, the city was finally captured and the rebel leaders were either killed or captured and executed.

 Background

 After the settlement of relations between Ming China and the Mongol Altan Khan in 1571, and the resumption of Sino-Mongol trade, the Ming state's interactions with its northern neighbors were generally peaceful.
-The Mongols were not seen as a serious threat, although there were occasional armed clashes, sometimes involving tens of thousands of men.
-Ming troops also conducted raids into Mongolia and Manchuria, burning settlements, killing rebellious leaders, and seizing livestock.
-These actions were organized by Zhang Juzheng, who was the head of the Ming government from 1572 to 1582, and continued in the following years with the support of the Wanli Emperor.
-For example, in 1591, General Li Chengliang destroyed a Mongol camp during a raid, resulting in the deaths of 280 Mongols and the scattering of over a thousand.
-Despite the active defense of the empire's borders and military support from Zhang Juzheng and Wanli Emperor, the Ming armies guarding the northwest border were not in the best condition.
+The Ming did not see the Mongols as a serious threat, although there were occasional armed clashes, sometimes involving tens of thousands of men.
+With authorization from the Wanli Emperor and chief minister Zhang Juzheng, Ming troops also conducted raids into Mongolia and Manchuria, burning settlements, killing rebellious leaders, and seizing livestock.
+In 1591, Li Chengliang destroyed a Mongol camp during a raid, resulting in the deaths of 280 Mongols and the scattering of over a thousand.
+Despite the active defense of the empire's borders and military support from the Emperor and Zhang Juzheng, the Ming armies guarding the northwest border were in mediocre condition.
 Several minor rebellions occurred in the 1580s, mostly due to delays in the payment of wages and food.

 Map of the Ming Great Wall.
 The gray dots on the map indicate the locations of the military garrisons, including Ningxia Garrison.